-In addition, UCITS must provide the CSSF with a semi-annual risk report, and their management companies must have a remuneration policy and procedures designed to prevent conflict of interests, and discourage risk-taking inconsistent with the risk profile of the managed UCITS.
+In addition, UCITS must provide the CSSF with a semi-annual risk report, and their management companies must have a remuneration policy and procedures designed to prevent conflicts of interest and discourage risk-taking that is inconsistent with the risk profile of the managed UCITS.

 Furthermore, retail funds must appoint a custodian bank acting in the interests of investors and providing services as required by the UCI Law - ie, safekeeping of assets, cash monitoring and monitoring of retail funds' compliance with the legal and regulatory framework.
-The appointment of a custodian bank is ultimately intended to prevent embezzlement, ponzi schemes and other financial frauds.
+The appointment of a custodian bank is ultimately intended to ensure the protection of the fund's assets.